 array_range

 The array_range() function generates an array of evenly spaced values.
-The syntax is as follows:
+Syntax:

 array_range(end)